Our Inclusion Leader

 - Budgets are closely monitored and aligned to the school improvement plan.

 - Pupils with additional needs are supported where appropriate in order to ensure quality learning for them and for others.
+They are provided with Individual Learning Plans (ILPs) which detail targets for the children to work towards.
+These are reviewed three times each year.

 How is the decision made about what type and how much support my child will receive?